simon-ritchie/apysc/docs_src/source/timer.md

 def on_sprite_click(
         e: ap.MouseEvent[ap.Sprite], options: _RectOptions) -> None:
     """
-    The handler would be called when the sprite is clicked.
+    The handler that the rectangle calls when clicked.

     Parameters
     ----------